• Welcome to Photrio!

 The halation may look nice if you have high contrast and intend to have a glow around the lights with a still sharp image.
 At low contrast scenes you may not see any halation at all.
 For night scenes with lamps in the field it may become annoying.

 This new film and it's sample foto's shown here seems perfectly ok for many situations.
 I checked my latest fomapan 400 scans shot on my Oly XA2 on halation effect (example attached) and it seems equal to me.
 And I didn't care seeing this then so I will not mind for it with Kentmere 200 usage too.
-It's a better priced film and if I want the very best I'll purchase Dellta or Tmax for sure with a very higher price.
+It's a better priced film and if I want the very best I'll purchase Dellta or Tmax for sure at a much higher price.
 Not everyone can be afford shooting 50 or 100 rolls of Tmax 400 every year( think of students or streetsweepers ;-) )